ludocomito/RL_2024_Sapienza/README.md

 # Reinforcement Learning for Differential Drive Robot - Exam Project
-Project developed by me and @ludocomito for the exam of Reinforcement Learning.
+Project developed by me and @manu_kick for the exam of Reinforcement Learning.

 <!-- Image Cover.png-->
 <p align="center">